edgedb/edgedb/docs/guides/migrations/guide.rst

         delete User filter .name = 'User 2';
     };

-But when you type ``edgedb migrate``, the CLI will then complain that the migration hash doesn't match what it is supposed to be.
-However, it helpfully provides the reason: "Migration names are computed from the hash of the migration contents".
+The problem is, if you save that migration and run ``edgedb migrate``, the CLI will complain that the migration hash doesn't match what it is supposed to be.
+However, it helpfully provides the reason: "Migration names are computed from the hash of the migration contents."

-Fortunately, it also tells you exactly what the hash (the migration name) will need to be and you can simply change it to that.
+Fortunately, it also tells you exactly what the hash (the migration name) will need to be, and you can simply change it to that.

 .. code-block::